For news alerts, updates on the Fall 2022 Quarter, and the current COVID-19 policies, go here.

 Students examine the ways in which the varied techniques of promotion, advertising, public relations, visual merchandising, and special events contribute to success in the beauty industry.
 They also gain practical knowledge of these techniques by developing and presenting event ideas, execute event plans, and analyze results for impact and reach.
-Prerequisites: COSM 2250, SMED 1100
+Prerequisites: COSM 2250

-This course examines the new and highly profitable categories of mens grooming and ethnic beauty.
-Students analyze the different strategies used to market to men and to a diverse audience of ethnic consumers in the grooming industry.
-Students investigate alternative classes of trade, new marketing vehicles, and current direct marketing techniques.
-They are tasked with creating a marketing/sales campaign to target their specific consumer base.
-Oral defense of final project requires high level of expertise on topic and objectives, encourages ability to articulate more complex marketing concepts and provides exposure to alternative ways of communicating thinking.
+This course focuses on researching emerging beauty trends to identify those that will drive change and influence strategy long-term.
+Students are tasked with creating a product and marketing/sales strategy to target an underserved consumer base.
+Oral defense of the final project requires a high level of expertise on topic and objectives, encourages ability to articulate more complex marketing concepts, and provides exposure to alternative ways of communicating thinking.
 Prerequisite: COSM 2250

 Students gain an understanding of the principles of chemistry and their vital importance to beauty technology.
 They examine the complex process of product development from raw materials and ingredients to formulations, applications, and finished products.
 Students then apply what they have learned to actual on-site product development.
 They also study the legal, regulatory, and technological standards governing beauty products.